abarbanell/abarbanell.github.io/_posts/2014-10-07-hadoop-on-azure.md

 I had an existing [Azure](http://azure.microsoft.com/en-us/) subscription so it worked out free for me, so I chose Azure to set up a small Linux server with Hadoop.

+So here we start - from 0 to Hadoop in 30 min.

 ## Azure basics - Create a server